Host a static website

 Return an object from a container

-- Go to the section Containers.
+- Go to the Containers section.

 - Optional: If you want the object to return with code 200, select it as the response code.
 By default, the response to the request will be code 400.